VishalAarya89/Data-Analysis-Visualization-Expertise/README.md

   depreciation trend observed in the data.

 ### For Buyers
-- Compare **Price_per_sqft** across locations rather than absolute price alone — it provides a fairer basis for comparing value.
-*Report generated automatically by analysis.py — Personal Finance & Data Analytics Toolkit by Vishal Arya, Servana Tech.*
+- Report generated automatically by analysis.py — House Price Analysis & Visualization Project by Vishal Arya.